(Inclusive of all taxes)

 It is used in Ayurveda as an antimicrobial, cardioprotective, immunomodulator, anti-bacterial, anti-viral, anti-fungal, hypolipidemic, antioxidant, hepatoprotective, anti-diabetes, hypolipidemic and wound healer

-It is used in traditional medicine to improve the complexion, detoxify, promote bowel movement, rejuvenative, improver of memory and intelligence, improve digestion and as a fat scraper
+It is used in traditional medicine to improve the complexion, detoxify, promote bowel movement, rejuvenative, improver of memory and intelligence, improve digestion and as a metabolism booster

 Amrutha (Tinospora Cordifolia)

-It is used as an adaptogen and for anti-stress
+It is used as an adaptogen and for stress management

 It pacifies all three vitiated Doshas.
 When there is a Dosha or Dhatu that is at low levels this herb restores it.
 When there is an increased level of a Dosha or Dhatu, it brings it to normal.
 So, it is one of the most important herbs to restore the Doshas and Dhatus to normal levels.

 This herb is an excellent detoxifier that helps remove the Ama from the body.
 This helps to treat the cause of a disease or problem at the root.

 It is used in traditional medicine for its properties of being an immunomodulator, antacid, analgesic, antioxidant, rejuvenating, anti-inflammatory, digestive, hypoglycemic, anti-constipation, antimutagenic, gastrointestinal protective, detoxifier and hematogenic